garden-io/garden/docs/reference/providers/kubernetes.md

           # otherwise just a regular string.
           value:

+      # Specify annotations to apply to each Kaniko builder Pod.
+Annotations may have an effect on the behaviour of
+      # certain components, for example autoscalers.
+Same anotations will be used for the util pod unless they are
+      # specifically set under `util.annotations`
+      annotations:

       util:
-        # Specify tolerations to apply to each garden-util Pod.
+        # Specify tolerations to apply to the garden-util Pod.
         tolerations:
           - # "Effect" indicates the taint effect to match.
 Empty means match all taint effects.
 When specified,
             # allowed values are "NoSchedule", "PreferNoSchedule" and "NoExecute".